 - Unless otherwise designed, grind on the face of the wheel.

-- light side-grinding is permissible on cup or saucer wheels
+- Light side-grinding is permissible on the cup or saucer wheels

 Critical Safe Behaviors for all Powered Tools:-

 - Ensure all guards, grips, handles, etc. are in place.